 What Is a Needle Threader?

-A needle threader is a device for helping to put thread through the eye of a needle.
-Many types of this low-tech device exist but the most common consists of a diamond-shaped thin and flexible wire attached to a coin-shaped metal, plastic or wooden handle.
+A needle threader is a device for helping to put the thread through the eye of a needle.
+Many types of this low-tech device exist but the most common consists of a diamond-shaped thin and flexible wire attached to a coin-shaped metal, plastic, or wooden handle.

 Needle threaders can be found in the sewing notions section of a store and often accompany a package of sewing needles.
 A purchased sewing needle threader might even have a cover to protect the wire section of the needle threader.

 Most hand-sewing needle threaders end up at the bottom of a sewing box and are never used even though they would save hours of frustration threading a sewing needle.
 Sadly, though, most often no directions are given for their use.
 Here is how to use one.Continue to 2 of 5 below.

 02 of 05

 History of Needle Threaders

 It's unclear when the first needle threader was invented, but they certainly date to the Victorian era.
 Many examples of threaders with the queen's head stamped into the tin handle exist today.
 In the early 1900s, several models also were patented in the United States.